kiba/Writings/fac/chp23_contact.md

 I am worried about having alien visitors on my planet.
 Do they even understand the value of disguise?

 I told them what they need to know and that we're not responsible for their death if they're careless about confronting the Grimm.
+I also told them the need to keep their identity and visit secret.
+Strangely enough, they agreed.

 **Year 3, Day 310**